 In addition to international certificates, Google has also successfully passed security controls and audits of American authorities that prepare SOC (Service Organization Controls) and FedRAMP (Federal Risk and Authorization Management Program) reports.

-Administrative options that affect Google Workspace compliance with applicable regulations
+Administrative options that affect Google Workspace’s compliance with applicable regulations

 On its side, Google takes many measures to ensure data protection, which it processes on behalf of its customers.
-However, it is the companies using the cloud that remain the data controllers and are responsible for them.
-That is why Google has equipped the people managing the Google Workspace instance with a number of tools that will help adjust the level of protection to the individual needs of the company.
+However, the companies using the cloud remain the administrators and are responsible for data.
+That is why Google has equipped the people managing the Google Workspace instance with many tools that will help adjust the level of protection to the company’s individual needs.

-Company data stored in the cloud is available on any device to which an employee logs in.
+Company data stored in the cloud is available on any device an employee logs in.
 Therefore, Google Workspace administrators should pay close attention to the process of authorising access to accounts.
-Tools that make this easier include:
+Tools that make this more straightforward include:

-- Security keys – U2F devices are an advanced variant of two-step verification where the user must have a physical key to log in.
+- Security keys – U2F devices are an advanced variant of two-step verification where the user has a physical key (a device looking like a USB flash drive) to log in.

-- Single sign-on based on SAML 2.0 – Single sign-on (Single Sign-On) is a service that allows you to access many applications with your Google account.
+- Single sign-on based on SAML 2.0 – SSO (Single Sign-On) is a service that allows you to access many applications with your Google account.

-- IRM security (Information Rights Management) – Allow administrators to block the copy, print, and download options for any file in Google Drive.
+- IRM security (Information Rights Management) allows administrators to disable the copy, print, and download options for any file in Google Drive.

-- Google Drive audit log – monitoring user activity in the domain.
-Allows administrators to check logs of changes made to files stored in work Google accounts.
+- Google Drive audit log for monitoring user activity in the domain allows administrators to check records of changes made to files stored in work Google accounts.

-- Trusted domains – administrators can create a “white list” of domains that will not be affected by restrictions related to external file sharing.
+- Trusted domains – administrators can create a white list of safe domains that will not be affected by restrictions related to external file sharing.

 Security of digital correspondence

-- Additional encryption – Google Workspace admin can force emails sent to or from a specific domain to be encrypted using TLS protocol (layer security transport).
+- Additional encryption – Google Workspace admin can force emails sent to or from a specific domain to be encrypted using TLS protocol (Transport Layer Security).

 - Protection against phishing – Email scammers sometimes try to impersonate trusted domains to steal sensitive information.
-Gmail in Google Workspace supports advanced sender verification thanks to DMARC and SPF records and DKIM keys.
+Gmail in Google Workspace supports advanced sender verification thanks to DMARC, SPF records, and DKIM keys.

 - Data Loss Prevention in Gmail – The DLP system in Gmail scans incoming and outgoing mail traffic for the presence of sensitive content.

-- Rules for handling controversial content – A Google Workspace administrator can set up rules to automatically reject, quarantine, or revoke messages that contain certain words.
+- Rules for handling controversial content – A Google Workspace administrator can set up rules to automatically reject, quarantine, or revoke messages that contain specific words.

-- Limiting the exchange of messages – admin can authorize selected domains to send and receive messages.
+- Limiting the exchange of messages – admin can authorise selected domains to send and receive messages.